MUltiplexed Survey Telescope (MUST) Science White Paper I: Overview of Large-Scale Structure Cosmology in the Era of Stage-V Spectroscopic Surveys: Conclusions

-\Acknowledgements{ The MUST project is supported by the Ministry of Science and Technology, China (Grant No. 2023YFA1605600) and the Ministry of Education, China. \\ \\ We want to express our sincere gratitude to Mr. Tian-Pei Chen for his generous donation and unwavering trust, which have significantly supported the MUST project.
-We also thank Mr. Dong-Hua Dong for his donation. \\ \\ The authors thanks Noah Sailer, Anand Raichoor, Christophe Y\`{e}che, Teppei Okumura, Ji Yao for useful discussions.\\ \\ Song Huang acknowledges the support from the National Natural Science Foundation of China (NSFC) Grant No. 12273015 \& No. 12433003 and the China Crewed Space Program through its Space Application System. \\ \\ JPK, AR, DF, JY, AV, RG, and SH acknowledge the support from the SNF 200020\_175751 and 200020\_207379 ``Cosmology with 3D Maps of the Universe'' research grant.\\ \\ Si-Wei Zou acknowledges the support from the National Science Foundation of China (No. 12303011).\\ \\ Yu Liu acknowledges the support from the National Science Foundation of China (No. 12303005) and the Shuimu Tsinghua Scholar Program (No. 2022SM173).\\ \\ Pablo Renard acknowledges the support by the Tsinghua Shui Mu Scholarship, funding of the National Key R\&D Program of China (grant no. 2023YFA1605600), and the science research grants from the China Manned Space Project with No. CMS-CSST2021-A05, the Tsinghua University Initiative Scientific Research Program (No. 20223080023), and the National Science Foundation of China (No. 12350410365).\\ \\ }
+\Acknowledgements{ The MUST project is supported by the Ministry of Science and Technology, China (Grant No. 2023YFA1605600) and the Ministry of Education, China.\\ \\ We want to express our sincere gratitude to Mr. Tian-Pei Chen for his generous donation and unwavering trust, which have significantly supported the MUST project.
+We also thank Mr. Dong-Hua Dong for his donation.\\ \\ The authors thanks Noah Sailer, Anand Raichoor, Christophe Y\`{e}che, Teppei Okumura, Ji Yao for useful discussions.
+Cheng Zhao acknowledges the support from the National Natural Science Foundation of China (NSFC) grant No. 12573002.
+Song Huang acknowledges the support from the National Natural Science Foundation of China (NSFC) Grant No. 12273015 \& No. 12433003 and the China Crewed Space Program through its Space Application System.
+JPK, AR, DF, JY, AV, RG, and SH acknowledge the support from the SNF 200020\_175751 and 200020\_207379 ``Cosmology with 3D Maps of the Universe'' research grant.
+Si-Wei Zou acknowledges the support from the National Science Foundation of China (No. 12303011).
+Yu Liu acknowledges the support from the National Science Foundation of China (No. 12303005) and the Shuimu Tsinghua Scholar Program (No. 2022SM173).
+Pablo Renard acknowledges the support by the Tsinghua Shui Mu Scholarship, funding of the National Key R\&D Program of China (grant no. 2023YFA1605600), and the science research grants from the China Manned Space Project with No. CMS-CSST2021-A05, the Tsinghua University Initiative Scientific Research Program (No. 20223080023), and the National Science Foundation of China (No. 12350410365). }

 \InterestConflict{ The authors declare that they have no conflict of interest. }

 \end{multicols}